 Dr. Alex Rutledge

 Alex received her Ph.D. in Chemistry from Vanderbilt University in 2009 for systems biology studies exploring the role of fatty acid oxidation in the disruption of macrophage function.
 In 2011, she completed a post-doctoral fellowship at Pacific Northwest National Lab under the guidance of Richard Smith and Joshua Adkins with research focused on using proteomic measurements for comparative omics, software development, and genome refinement/proteogenomic applications.
 Currently, Alex’s efforts in the Wright Lab are concentrated on studying the impact of lipid peroxidation on specific intracellular signaling cascades.
-Outside of lab, Alex loves spending time with her husband, little boy, and two dogs, and enjoys knitting, cooking, and hiking.
+Outside of lab, Alex loves spending time with her husband, two children, and two dogs, and enjoys knitting, cooking, and hiking.

 Born in Rome, GA, Stephen spent most of his childhood and formative years growing up in Paragould, AR.
 He graduated with a B.A. in Chemistry from Hendrix College where he researched chemical communication among African elephants under the mentorship of Dr. Tom Goodwin.
 His research is now focused on mRNA detection in live cells with DNA-functionalized gold nanoparticles.
 Outside of the lab he is a fantasy baseball co-commissioner, habitual blood donor, and an avid Arkansas Razorbacks fan.